natbox/laserDeburring/readme.md

 # Beam tracing
-`Presetting of deburring/welding in an optochemical potential flow space without laser by OpenFOAM`
+`Deburring presetting in an optochemical potential flow space without laser by OpenFOAM`